| Freehold

 a formality.
 'Long term prospects for 99-year leasehold properties now look

 much better with the precedent set by Eng Cheong Tower,' he says.
+'Buyers' acceptance for leasehold property is better now than it has

 been, even for foreigners.
 The success of Sentosa Cove shows foreigners have